 We embarked on a deep dive comparison between OnSIP and RingCentral - comparing the pricing, features, phones, and support capabilities of each company - so that you can make the most informed decision as you choose between the various hosted PBX options you're considering.

-RingCentral offers 4 pricing options, and the monthly per user charge changes depending on whether you pay annually or monthly, as well as the total number of users on your account.
-The Essentials plan (only up to 10 users) costs between $19.99 - $39.99 monthly per user, depending on whether you choose the annual or monthly payment plan, as well as the total number of users on your account.
-The Standard plan costs between $19.99 - $49.99 monthly per user, again depending on which payment frequency plan you choose and the total number of users on your account.
-The Premium plan costs between $29.99 - $54.99 monthly per user, dependent upon the payment frequency plan and the total number of users on your account.
-And the Ultimate plan costs between $39.99 - $69.99 monthly per user, depending on the payment frequency plan and total number of users on your account.
+Focusing on their 'All-in-one' plans, RingCentral offers 3 plan options, and the monthly per user charge changes depending on whether you pay annually or monthly, as well as the total number of users on your account.
+The Office Standard plan costs between $22.99 - $49.99 monthly per user, depending on whether you choose the annual or monthly payment plan, as well as the total number of users on your account.
+The Office Premium plan costs between $32.99 - $54.99 monthly per user, again depending on which payment frequency plan you choose and the total number of users on your account.
+And the Office Ultimate plan costs between $42.99 - $69.99 monthly per user, depending on the payment frequency plan and total number of users on your account.

-All 4 plans offer unlimited calling, along with unlimited conferencing (video and audio, with screen sharing, on desktop and mobile apps).
-Also included in all of the plans are: unlimited business SMS, call management features (such as transfer, call park, presence, and call logs), Visual voicemail and voicemail to email, and more.
+All 3 plans offer unlimited calling (within the U.S. and Canada), along with unlimited audio/video meetings with screen sharing.
+Also included in all of the plans are: unlimited business SMS, call management features (such as transfer, call park, presence, and call logs), visual voicemail and voicemail to email, and more.
 Toll-free minutes are covered up to a specific number (depending on the plan that you choose); any additional minutes automatically bill at 3.9 cents per minute.

-OnSIP offers 2 paid pricing plans that are tailored to a variety of business needs:
+OnSIP offers two paid pricing plans and one free plan that are tailored to a variety of business needs:

-- Per Minute Plan: On the Per Minute plan, you won't pay per user or per phone; rather, you'll pay for phone system features and calls on a monthly basis.
+- Basic Plan: On the Basic Plan, you won't pay per user or per phone; rather, you'll pay for phone system features and calls on a monthly basis.
 You can customize your account with this plan by building your own feature package: starting off with a basic set of popular business phone features at $49.95 per month, you can then add (and delete) additional features as needed.
 Calls are billed at 2.9 cents per minute (and 3.9 cents per minute for inbound calls to a toll-free number).
 Extension to extension dialing, in-house calling, and SIP-to-SIP calls are all free.
 And again, there is no charge for adding a user or a phone to your account.

 OnSIP and RingCentral boast many traditional features found in the hosted PBX marketplace: Auto attendants, call monitoring abilities, call queues, call reports, dial-by-name directories, call park, music on hold, and HD voice, just to name a few.
 These bedrock features anchor both platforms, and it's only in the more advanced features that the fine grained distinctions between the platforms become more apparent.

-RingCentral also offers its customers a business softphone app, RingCentral Phone™, that's available as a mobile app for iPhone, iPad, and Android devices, as well as a desktop app for Mac and Windows computers.
-RingCentral Phone lets users make and receive calls, send and receive faxes and text messages, review voicemails, see coworkers' Presence statuses, and more.
+RingCentral also offers its customers a business softphone app that's available as a mobile app for iOS, iPad, and Android devices, as well as a desktop app for Mac and Windows computers.
+RingCentral's apps let users make and receive calls, send and receive faxes and text messages, review voicemails, see coworkers' Presence statuses, and more.

 OnSIP's sayso is a unique feature to OnSIP.
 Installing the sayso button on your company's website allows visitors to make a voice or video call to your call agents with the click of a button—without requiring any downloads or add-ons.
 Webpage visitors can interface with your sales or support team directly from their Internet browsers, and customers never have to pick up the phone or even leave their browser windows to call your business.

 Both OnSIP and RingCentral offer Zendesk integrations that enable automatic CRM lookup and click-to-call functionality.
-RingCentral has a collection of specialized integrations for platforms such as Salesforce, Outlook, and Office 365.
+OnSIP additionally has integrations with HubSpot, Slack, and others.
+RingCentral has a collection of specialized integrations for applications such as Salesforce, Outlook, and Office 365.

-RingCentral provides a "Customer Care Center" webpage that lists a variety of FAQs, DIY support articles, and service status notifications.
+RingCentral provides a "Support Page" that lists a variety of FAQs, DIY support articles and videos, and system status notifications.
 The company offers its customers a variety of support channels: live phone support, live chat, support cases, and a community forum where customers can get their questions answered and provide answers to other customers' troubleshooting issues.

-OnSIP maintains a dedicated Customer Success Team that is located in Doylestown, Pennsylvania.
-The team has an average caller wait time of 24 seconds per call.
-Zendesk reports a customer satisfaction rating of 96% for the team as a whole.
-OnSIP offers ongoing support to its customers through live phone support, emails, live chat, support tickets, and an online Knowledgebase of DIY articles and videos.
-OnSIP retains a "trust" page to keep track of service disruptions.
+OnSIP has a dedicated Customer Success Team that is located in Doylestown, Pennsylvania.
+The team has an average caller wait time of 22 seconds per call.
+OnSIP customers have given the service a 4.5/5 TrustScore rating on Trustpilot.
+OnSIP offers ongoing support to its customers through live phone support, emails, support tickets, and an online Knowledgebase of DIY articles and videos.

 RingCentral is a registered trademark of RingCentral, Inc. RingCentral and its products/services are not affiliated with OnSIP or Junction Networks, Inc.